 Fig. 2: Sketch of the procedure at the border by one of the respondents

 “They made a line of policemen at the right, one at the left, two by two of us in the middle running towards the luggage.
 They stopped us, body-searched us, took our money, our phones.
 The good phones they keep, the bad phones they destroy in front of us. […] Afterwards punches, kicks and beatings coming from both sides.”

 Fig. 3: Swollen knee from beating with batons

 Just after getting out of the van, they were body searched and their cell phones were taken, as well as around 600€ altogether.
 The officers kept in total nine or ten power banks and five cellphones for themselves and destroyed seven more with the black batons that they also used to beat the respondents.

 Fig. 5: Destroyed phones

 The women were body-searched by male officers as well and beaten like the others, only the children were spared the whole procedure.

 Fig. 6: Bruise on woman’s leg from beating with batons

-The respondents’ had the impression that the taller individuals were, in general, exposed to harsher treatment and stronger beatings than the smaller people.
-The believed the same was true for those individuals who protested against the treatment.
+The respondents’ had the impression that the taller individuals were, in general, exposed to harsher treatment and stronger beatings than the shorter people.
+He believed the same was true for those individuals who protested against the treatment.
 One man from Tunisia not only beaten with the baton, but also punched and kicked on the legs, arms and his torso, as well as being beaten on his head several times.
 The individuals that already passed through the entire procedure waited down the slope for their friends and family members to arrive.
 It took around 20-25 minutes for all individuals of the group to endure this procedure.
 As the push back was located close to a river and they had to move forward away from the border and the officers, the individuals had to cross the Glina River just after the pushback.